 For one, a gravel driveway is quite prone to sinkholes, ruts, and also potholes.
 These gaps in the surface would need regular filling and maintenance to keep your driveway looking good.

 Moreover, snow removal with a gravel driveway can also be a challenging and laborious task during winter.
-Lastly, a gravel driveway is not immune to dirt and dust as much as the crushed asphalt.
+Lastly, a gravel driveway is not immune to dirt and dust as much as a paved surface is.

 In fact, you might even need to constantly clean the exterior of your house because of the accumulation of dust and debris.